janezd/trubar/docs/command-line.md

 : A pattern that the file path must include to be considered.

 `--static <static-files-path>`
 : Copies the file from the given path into destination tree; essentially `cp -R <static-files-path> <dest-path>/<static-file-path>`.
-This is used for [adding modules with target-language related features](../localization/#plural-forms), like those for plural forms.
+This is used, for instance, for [adding modules with target-language related features](../localization/#plural-forms), like those for plural forms.
+This option can be given multiple times.
+If given, this argument overrides `static-files` from config file.

 `-q`, `--quiet`
 : Supresses output messages, except for critical.
 Overrides option `-v`.